atlosdotorg/atlos/platform/README.md

 * A PostgreSQL database
 * Some kind of object storage (e.g., Amazon AWS)
 * Some kind of way to send emails (e.g., Amazon SES)
-* A few miscelleneous (and optional!)
+* A few miscellaneous (and optional!)
 APIs that we can hook into (Slack for audit logging, hCaptcha for captchas, the Internet Archive's Save Page Now API)

 There is no Redis server (Elixir obviates that); there is no background processing job worker (Elixir obviates that); there is no Kubernetes (Azure Container Apps/Fly.io obviate that).